9 healthy habits to start in your 20s

 It’s not uncommon for sleep to take a back seat to social, work and study commitments during your 20s.
 But getting enough sleep is important for your mental and physical wellbeing.
 Try to keep to a regular sleep schedule, avoid excess alcohol (especially before bedtime) and limit caffeinated drinks after lunch to get a good night’s sleep.

 Not getting enough shut eye?
-We've spoken with a range of experts, opens in a new tab to find out how to have a good slumber.
+We've spoken with a range of experts to find out how to have a good slumber.

 It may also be time to break up with your phone before bedtime.
 The artificial blue light emitted by electronic devices can disrupt your circadian rhythm, tricking your body into thinking it should stay awake.
-Associate Professor and Clinical Psychologist, Aliza Werner-Seidler from the Black Dog Institute recommends, opens in a new tab you ditch all devices 1-2 hours before bed.
+Associate Professor and Clinical Psychologist, Aliza Werner-Seidler from the Black Dog Institute recommends you ditch all devices 1-2 hours before bed.
 If you can’t help a nighttime scroll, switch your phone to night-time or yellow-light mode and pop on the ‘do not disturb’ feature before you fall asleep.

 5. Cook up a storm